Configuration

 State directory

-Portless stores state (routes, PID file, port file, TLS marker) in a directory that depends on the proxy port:
+Portless stores state (routes, PID file, port file, TLS marker) in ~/.portless on all platforms.
+Override with PORTLESS_STATE_DIR.

 State files